rscode999/cnet/documentation/optimizers.md

 Sets the optimizer's hyperparameters.
 The meaning of each index in `hyperparameters` varies depending on the optimizer.

 Example of usage for SGD: Index 0 is the new learning rate.
 Index 1 is the new momentum coefficient.
+Index 2 is the new batch size.

 Note that the preconditions on `hyperparameters`'s length, and for each of its indices, vary, depending on the optimizer.

 **Parameters**